pingcap/docs-cn/cached-tables.md

 - Setting the system variable `tidb_snapshot` to read historical data.
 - During modification, the cached data becomes invalid until the data is reloaded.

-## Compatibility with TiDB ecosystem tools
+## Compatibility with TiDB migration tools

 The cached table is a TiDB extension to MySQL syntax.
 Only TiDB can recognize the `ALTER TABLE ...
 CACHE` statement.
-TiDB ecosystem tools **DO NOT** support cached tables, including Backup & Restore (BR), TiCDC, and Dumpling.
+TiDB migration tools **DO NOT** support cached tables, including Backup & Restore (BR), TiCDC, and Dumpling.
 These tools treat cached tables as normal tables.

 That is to say, when a cached table is backed up and restored, it becomes a normal table.
 If the downstream cluster is a different TiDB cluster and you want to continue using the cached table feature, you can manually enable cached tables on the downstream cluster by executing `ALTER TABLE ...
 CACHE` on the downstream table.